DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 4. Repeat step 2 and 3 `K` times.

-Definitions:

-* `N` is the number of data points
-* `T` is the number of labels
-* `M` is the number of features
-* `W` is the `T*M` weight matrix
-* `K` is the number of iteration

 ## PARALLEL DESIGN

-* What are the model?
-What kind of data structure?
+* What are the models?
+What kind of data structure is applicable?

-    The weight vectors for classes are model.
-Because an ovr(one-versus-rest) approach is adopted, each weight vector are independent.
+    The weight vectors for classes are models.
+Because an ovr(one-versus-rest) approach is adopted, each weight vector is independent.
 It has a matrix structure.

-* What are the characteristics of the data dependency in model update computation, can updates run concurrently?
+* What are the characteristics of the data dependency in model update computation?
+Can updates run concurrently?

     Model update computation here is the SGD update, in which for each data point it should update the model directly.
-Because of the ovr strategy, each row in the model matrix are independent, and can be updated in parallel.
+Because of the ovr strategy, each row in the model matrix is independent, and can be updated in parallel.

-* which kind of parallelism scheme is suitable, data parallelism or model parallelism?
+* Which kind of parallelism scheme is suitable, data parallelism or model parallelism?

     Data parallelism can be used, i.e., calculating different data points in parallel.

     Because the updates can run concurrently, model parallelism is a nature solution.
-Each node get one partition of the model, which updates in parallel.
-And furthermore, thread level parallelism can also follows this model parallelism pattern, that each thread take a subset of partition and update in parallel independently.
+Each node gets one partition of the model, which updates in parallel.
+And furthermore, thread level parallelism can also follow this model parallelism pattern, that each thread takes a subset of partition and updates in parallel independently.

-* which collective communication operations is suitable to synchronize model?
+* Which collective communication operation is suitable to synchronize the model?

     DynamicScheduler can be used for thread-level parallelism, and Rotate can be used in the inter-node model synchronization.